 Once you do pass and are accepted, you will be given some video tutorials as well as a guide that gives you some tricks for conducting fast Internet searches.
 They will also provide you with some websites for certain topics that you may have to research.
 Make sure your spelling and grammar are accurate—it is important to them.

 On the equipment side, you need a computer with high-speed Internet and 512 MB-1 GB of RAM along with Firefox and Flash.
 For those of you with considerably newer computers, this will not be a problem since this is standard these days.
 If you do not have Firefox, it is very easy to download—and free.

 What kind of hours can you expect to work?

 How much you want to work is entirely up to you.
-ChaCha has no minimum requirement so if you only want to work one hour a day, so be it.
+ChaCha does not have a minimum requirement, so if you only want to work one hour a day, so be it.
 They are very upfront about working for them as a means of making a few extra bucks rather than as full-time work.
-Of course, if you want to work eight hours a day answering questions you are more than welcome to do so, but do not expect the pay to be anywhere near a regular eight-hour work day.
+Of course, if you want to work eight hours a day answering questions you are more than welcome to do so but do not expect the pay to be anywhere near a regular eight-hour workday.